Culinary (CUL)

 Lecture: 54

-Production methods and service of non-alcoholic beverages, beer, wine, and spirits.
-Students identify beverages using sensory evaluation techniques.
-Selection, storage, service of wines, wine lists, and evaluation of wine will be emphasized.
-Students will also be introduced to food and wine pairing strategies.
-Beverage costing and profitability are discussed.
-Note: Students must be 21 years or older with a valid photo identification (ID) in order to taste alcoholic beverages.
-Students under 21 years of age will not be allowed to taste alcoholic beverages.
+Study of grapes and winemaking, spirits processing, and beer making.
+History, geography, evaluation, and a comparative tasting of wines, spirits, and beers.
+Selection, storage, service of wines, wine lists, wine pricing.
+Evaluation of wine and food pairings.
+Exploration of nonalcoholic beverages and the role they play in the restaurant industry.
+Note: Students must be 21 years or older with valid photo identification (ID) in order to taste alcoholic beverages.
+Students under 21 years of age will not be allowed to consume alcoholic beverages.

 CUL 112 Sustainability in Culinary Arts